 Unrestricted granting programs are typically funded by Community and Field of Interest endowment funds.
-Many of these programs are supported by committees of volunteers who represent community, responsible for reviewing and recommending grants.
+Many of these programs are supported by committees of volunteers who, while representing the community, are responsible for reviewing and recommending grants.
 From time to time, additional financial resources from other sources, such as Donor Advised, Designated, and Flow-through funds, may also contribute to unrestricted granting programs.
 These granting programs are application-based, generally directed to new and emerging needs, and, in normal years, encompass the following:

-- Community Grants to support initiatives that respond to developing community issues and evolving priorities. - Grassroots Grants to support residentled projects that help create and strengthen the bonds of neighbourliness. - Strategic Opportunity Grants to support small to mid-sized qualified donees with small, time sensitive, strategic initiatives that advance their work by testing ideas for new or enhanced programs or to bring outside expertise into the organization to build capacity, strengthen board governance or support professional development. - Daryl K. Seaman Canadian Hockey Fund to support all aspects of amateur ice hockey in Canada on a nation-wide basis and new initiatives that encourage young people to learn about, enjoy, and play amateur sport of all kinds as well as increase equal access and promote participation in community-based amateur sport.
+- Community Grants to support initiatives that engage citizens and strengthen charities in Calgary and area communities. - Grassroots Grants help people implement their own small acts of community, right in the communities where they live, by offering small amounts of money for project expenses. - Strategic Opportunity Grants to support small to mid-sized Calgary and area qualified donees with small, time sensitive, strategic initiatives that advance their work by testing ideas for new or enhanced programs or to bring outside expertise into the organization to build capacity, strengthen board governance or support professional development.

-Major and Signature Grants to assist charitable organizations in all parts of the charitable sector by providing single or multi-year support for large-scale charitable initiatives that are broad in scope and aim to transform our community.
-Grants support local or national initiatives that impact Calgary and area by addressing major issues and encouraging participation in charitable activities from a great number of citizens.
+Major Grants to assist charitable organizations in all parts of the charitable sector by providing single or multi-year support for large-scale initiatives with transformational impact that broadly enrich the community.
+Grants support local or national initiatives that impact Calgary and area by addressing major issues and encouraging participation in charitable activities from a great number of citizens as well as innovative partnerships and collaboration.